tplusfive/Terminal-Clue/README.md

 * DONE: As a player, I would like to make an accusation.
 Time Spent: 3h 20m
   * As a player, I would like to play with one other person and not the computer.
 * DONE: As a player, I would like to verify an accusation.
 Time Spent: 1h
+* As a player, I would like to play a game.
+STOPPED HERE: Tried to think if I could play a minimal game at this point against one other person (not computer), using the physical cards dealt between the two of us, but can't do it.
+Need to deal cards with computer.
+Otherwise one person has to know what's in the solution envelope and remove them from the deck before dealing cards to the players.
+Unless a third person removed the solution envelope cards from the deck.
   * As a player, I would like to pass to the next player if I can't disprove/verify.
   * As a player, I would like anyone who makes a wrong accused to be out of the game.
   * As a player, I would like to keep my own detective notepad? or have computer do it?